ALTANA’s Understanding of Sustainability

 As a globally manufacturing specialty chemicals company, ALTANA has diverse stakeholders with whom the Group and its different companies maintain regular contact and exchange.
 The content and results of these dialogs are among the factors that inform ALTANA’s understanding of sustainability.

-Over the entire process of the materiality matrix, topics were prioritized based on their relevance to stakeholder decisions and the consequences for the ALTANA Group.
+Throughout the process of developing the materiality matrix, topics were prioritized based on their relevance to stakeholder decisions and the consequences for the ALTANA Group (see the following graphic).

 Objective Evaluation of Sustainability